tikv/rfcs/text/0113-follower-read-cache.md

 ## Alternatives

 An alternative approach would be to use batching to send fewer read index requests to the replica.
 However, batching can increase the p50 latency and result in higher network traffic compared to caching.
-Caching can tolerate smaller blips on leader unavailable depending on ```tidb_low_resolution_tso_update_interval``` , while batching may not be as reliable.
+Caching can tolerate smaller blips on leader availability depending on ```tidb_low_resolution_tso_update_interval``` , while batching may not be as reliable.